Supplemental Instruction - Spring 2022

 During the first week of classes, your SI leader will make an announcement.
 You will fill out a short survey to inform the leader of your class schedule.
 Please bring your official schedule of classes with you to the first class period so that you will be able to complete the survey accurately.
 Each leader will set up three review sessions a week at times that are best for the majority of the class.
 You can attend as many of the sessions as you wish; each one will be different because you'll have new material to discuss.
 SI sessions are informal.
 Bring your notes, your textbook, and your questions.

 SI leaders attend course lectures, take notes, plan, and facilitate interactive SI sessions to assist students with course content and study skills.
 They lead a minimum of three hour-long study sessions per week for designated courses, plus a two-hour "marathon session" before each exam.

 Following training sessions at the beginning of the semester, SI Leaders attend regular weekly training meetings.
 SI leaders are also responsible for promoting the program and developing a good working relationship with the faculty member teaching the designated courses.
 They typically work about 10 hours per week.

 SI is a paid, professional opportunity for student leaders to build rapport with an academic department, gain experience in facilitating interactive groups, and review an academic discipline in preparation for an advanced degree or job.
 A minimum GPA of 3.0 is required.

 Applications for the next academic year are accepted starting the week following Winter Carnival, with the deadline being one week after Spring Break.
-However, to assure hiring for the next academic year, applications should be submitted by March 19, 2012.
+However, to assure hiring for the next academic year, applications should be submitted by end of March.